THIS EVENT IS ACTIVE AND NOT CLOSED.

 No show: If you sign up for an event but did not show up, you will be removed from the next event you sign up.

-No minor: Meetup user agreement can not be agreed to by a minor.
+No minor: Meetup user agreement and our liability waiver can not be agreed to by a minor.
 Therefore, you and your guest must be over 18 to participate in our events.

 If you have prior medical condition or a family history of illnesses pertaining to heart, lungs, brain, etc. that can be aggravated by heat and physical exertion, this is not the hike for you.

 If you have never done a hike of this distance or difficulty before, this hike will be very difficult for you.
 It may well be your death march.
 The mountain is not going anywhere.
 We will schedule this event again in the future.
 Do it when your mind and body are ready.

 Hiking is a recreation, not a suicide mission.

 The organizer (me) of this trip is a volunteer and is not a professional guide.
 The function of the organizer is only to organize this trip.
 Each person who signs up for a trip/hike/or outing is responsible for his or her own safety and the safety of his or her guests.

 By signing up for this trip, or any other event organized by me, you are acknowledging that you are aware and have made your guests aware of the risks, dangers and hazards associated with any outdoor activity and freely accept and fully assume all such risks, dangers and hazards, and further agree to release and discharge the organizer (me) of this hike from and against any and all liability arising from your and your guest's participation in the group activities.